Sultanah Nora Ismail Hospital: Change name into formally

 By the consent of His Majesty, Sultan Ibrahim Ibni Sultan Iskandar, Sultan of Johor the new Hospital Batu Pahat buildings have been officiated by Her Highness Tunku Puan Nora Binti Tunku Panglima Raja Ahmad also named Hospital Batu Pahat as Hospital Sultanah Nora Ismail.

 Council was held on 10 October 2012 attended by nearly 500 guests comprising the Johor royal family and dignitaries.

+Transportation

+The ares is accessible by Bas Muafakat Johor ("Johor Muafakat Bus") loop route BP-001.